Code-Institute-Submissions/KeisGSmit-Milestone2/README.md

 ### Acknowledgements

 - I received inspiration for this project from Code Institute who recommended a memory game for my MS2.
+- My game was tested by my 2 sisters who are 16 to help look for bugs